gio437/vid/README.md

 ## Features

-- Automatically checks the current video quality setting.
-- Alerts you if the video quality is not set to screen resolution.
+- On-Demand Quality Checks: QualityCheck Notifier sends notifications when you click on a YouTube video, prompting you to verify and adjust video quality settings if necessary to match your screen resolution.

-- Provides a seamless way to optimize video quality for your screen.
+- User-Centric Design: The extension prioritizes a seamless user experience, ensuring you always enjoy YouTube videos at their best quality, tailored to your screen.

 ## Installation